godotengine/godot-docs/learning/workflow/assets/importing_translations.rst

 Import dialog
 -------------

-The import dialog takes a csv file in the previously described format and generates several compressed translation resource files inside the project.
+The import dialog takes a CSV file in the previously described format and generates several compressed translation resource files inside the project.

-Selecting a csv file autodetects the languages from the first row and determines which column represents which language.
+Selecting a CSV file autodetects the languages from the first row and determines which column represents which language.
 It is possible to change this manually, by selecting the language for each column.